zkemail/email-recovery-example-scripts/README.md

 `3_handleRecovery.ts` - Handle recovery is the script that is used to initiate a recovery request.
 In between steps 2 and 3 is where the account owner has lost their private key/phone.
 Handle recovery is called for each configured and accepted guardian until the threshold is met.

-_**Note:** Once you run the handle recovery script, your configured guardian will recieve an email which must be replied to with the single command "**Confirm**" to confirm they approve the recovery request._
+_**Note:** Once you run the handle recovery script, your configured guardian will receive an email which must be replied to with the single command "**Confirm**" to confirm they approve the recovery request._

 ```bash
 # Permissionless